-This is the second annual brunch week, and this year, it’s hosted by Terri from Love and Confections and Susan of The Girl In The Little Red Kitchen!
-Starting today, and running through May 11th, we’ll celebrate the deliciousness of brunch and prepare for Mother’s Day and the summer brunch season.
-We have 32 bloggers bringing you their best brunch recipes, from beverages to main dishes, to salads and desserts.
-There’ll be delicious recipes for everyone’s taste buds this week.
-Our amazing sponsors have donated some great prizes for a gigantic giveaway, too, and I think you’re gonna love the details of this one, my friend!
+This week, we’ll celebrate the deliciousness of brunch and prepare for Mother’s Day and the summer brunch season.
+We have 32 bloggers bringing you their best brunch recipes, from beverages to main dishes, and salads to desserts.
+There will be delicious recipes for everyone’s taste buds this week.

-UPDATE: At the time of publishing, this post included details about a giveaway, including sponsors, prizes, and a giveaway entry form.
+UPDATE: At the time of publishing, May 5, 2014, this post included details about a giveaway.
 After the giveaway ended, some of that information was removed from this post.

 Thanks to our wonderful sponsors for their generosity in providing the Brunch Week contributors with free products to use for recipe development and for giveaway prizes for our readers.

-I made this steel cut oatmeal with help from Bob’s Red Mill steel cut oats, California Walnuts, and Grimmway Farms carrots.
+I made this steel cut oatmeal using free product samples from Bob’s Red Mill, California Walnuts, and Grimmway Farms.
 All completely delicious components in this brunch treat!

 STEEL CUT OATMEAL RECIPE COOKING TIPS